joshcazalas/kafka-streaming/README.md

 ## Prerequisites
 -------------------
 1. Ubuntu 22.04 (or the latest LTS version)
-2. Docker Desktop with WSL integration enabled (more info (here)[https://docs.docker.com/desktop/wsl/])
+2. Docker Desktop with WSL integration enabled.
+More info [here](https://docs.docker.com/desktop/wsl/).
 3. DBeaver Community (or other preferred DB tool)

 ## Setup